Skip to main content

 Loukoumia (Λουκούμια)

-Turkish delight, a sweet confection made from starch and sugar, often flavored with rosewater, lemon, or mint.
-A popular treat in Cyprus.
+The Cypriot take on Turkish delight, a soft confection of starch and sugar flavored with rosewater, lemon, or mint.
+It's a long-standing favorite on the island.

 vegetarian